 Also Check: TS Grewal Solutions for Issue of Debentures

 Give the meaning of interest on debentures.

-Answer: Interest on debentures are computed at a fixed rate on its nominal or face value payable quarterly, half yearly or annually with accordance to the terms of the issue.
+Answer: Interest on debentures is computed at a fixed rate on its nominal or face value payable quarterly, half-yearly or annually with accordance to the terms of the issue.

 What is the minimum subscription?

 Answer: According to Section 39 (1) of the Companies Act, 2013, an enterprise cannot allot securities until and unless the minimum subscription given in the prospectus is received.
 Hence, the Act does not specify the minimum subscription but has to be decided by the company itself.

 Answer: The over-subscription of debentures refers to, the company has received applications for more number of debentures that it has actually issued.
 In such a scenario, the enterprise may make allotment by any of the following 3 options mentioned below:

 - First alternative – Rejecting excess applications

 - Second alternative – Partial or pro-rata allotment